JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - $200 Quilter Interblock 45 (45W, amp power amp, takes pedals great, aux in, headphone out)
 - $120 Quilter MicroBlock 45 (33W, Power amp, takes pedals great, aux in, headphone out, [Great Tones](https://youtu.be/qoXGA-C-kjs?t=248)
 - $250 Quilter 101R (50W, "A Quilter 101R is a great pedal platform amp that can play at any volume.
 The limiter really allows you to smash the preamp without getting too much breakup, giving it that same feel as a cranked Fender Twin.", needs cab sim for headphone out)
 - $499 BluGuitar Amp1 Tube Amp Head (Truly not a sim.
 Actual legit amp.
-60w, 2lbs, headphone out legendary tone)
+60w, 2lbs, headphone out legendary tone, nanocab sounds fat in academyy #44 at 30min, blubox has gregreat sims, Remote1 has built in power soak with 2w down to 125mw!!!)
 - $400 h&k ampman to list (all analog)
 - H&k spirit mini amps
 - $849 V4 Victory Dutchess - Pedal Amp - 4 tube preamp, 180 watt Ss poweramp, FX Loop, 500ma/9v pedal power plug on the back to power another pedal, balanced line out, footswitch for tremolo, fx loop, 4ohm 180w, Will run happily without an amp load (says so on their ad site)